trezm/thruster-cli/README.md

 # thruster Cli

 A cli to setup, and generate new components for, a thruster app.
+Still a work in progress, so please report bugs!

 ## Installation